Florida Steel Buildings – Weather the Storm!

 Hurricane Season 2015 is upon us and while NOAA is forecasting a below-average number of storms - it's important to remember that it only takes one Category 5 storm to inflict immeasurable damage to a wide-spread area.
 It's also important to remember that for Florida residents - the statistical odds of taking a direct hit is substantial - as it has been nearly a decade since the state was last impacted by a major hurricane.
 Florida's string of luck in avoiding the impact from a major hurricane is the longest on record dating back to 1851.

-Irrespective of when the next hurricane hits, Florida metal buildings, West Palm Beach metal buildings, Miami steel buildings, Orlando steel buildings, Key West metal buildings, and Tampa metal buildings are sure to weather the storm.
+Irrespective of when the next hurricane hits, Florida metal buildings, Fort-Myers metal buildings, Loxahatchee metal buildings, Orlando metal buildings, Tampa metal buildings, and Pensacola metal buildings are sure to weather the storm.
 Properly engineered Florida steel buildings have a history of withstanding the ravages of hurricanes rather well.

 Buck Steel - Florida Steel Building Code Experts